GetMeoutt/linux_assignment3/README.md

 > `journal -ex -u nginx` to see the log file of the process

 ### 4. Set up `ufw`
-in this step, we will config the  `ufw` fire wall to:
+in this step, we will config the `ufw` firewall to:
 - allow ssh and http from anywhere (22)
 - enable ssh rate limiting
 - allow http connections

-this allows http connection, since we want other people to be able to access your  website and allows port 22 for you (also other people since we didnt limit to your IP address) to be able to connect to your droplet, additional we limit the time of the fail ssh to prevent other people to brute force to the droplet.
+this configuration enables http connection, allowing other people to access your website.
+It also allows SSH access for you to be able to connect to your droplet (this also allows other people to connect, since we didn't limit it to your IP address).
+Additionally, we want to limit the failed login attempts to prevent other people to brute-force attack the droplet.

 1. enable and start the service
 ```bash